Disappearance of Madeleine McCann: 21:15: Tanner sighting

 The child in the man's arms was wearing light-coloured pink pyjamas with a floral pattern and cuffs on the legs, similar to Madeleine's.
 Tanner described the man as white, dark-haired, 5 ft 7 in tall, of southern European or Mediterranean appearance, 35–40 years old, wearing gold or beige trousers and a dark jacket, and said he did not look like a tourist.
 According to Kate, Tanner passed the information to Portuguese police as soon as Madeleine was reported missing, but they did not pass the description to the media until 25 May.
 Madeleine's Fund hired a forensic artist to create an image of the man, which was released in October 2007.

 The sighting became important because it offered investigators a time frame for the abduction, but Scotland Yard came to view it as a red herring.
-In October 2013, they said that a British holidaymaker had been identified as the man Tanner had seen; he had been returning to his apartment after collecting his daughter from the Ocean Club night creche.
+In October 2013, they said that a British holidaymaker, Julian Totman, had been identified as the man Tanner had seen; he had been returning to his apartment after collecting his daughter from the Ocean Club night creche.
 Scotland Yard took photographs of the man wearing the same or similar clothes to the ones he was wearing on the night, and standing in a pose similar to the one Tanner reported.
 The pyjamas his daughter had been wearing also matched Tanner's report.
 Operation Grange's lead detective, Detective Chief Inspector Andy Redwood, said they were "almost certain" the Tanner sighting was not related to the abduction.